automagica/automagica/README.md

 # Automagica Client
 Automagica is an open source Smart Robotic Process Automation (SRPA) platform.
 With Automagica, automating cross-platform processes becomes a breeze.
+With this open source library we want to provide a comprehensive and consistent wrapper around known and lesser known automation libraries.

+Refer to our website for more information: https://automagica.be

 ## Getting started